openwisp/openwisp-firmware-upgrader/docs/user/websocket-api.rst

 Scope
 +++++

-A batch upgrade containing multiple operations.
+A mass upgrade containing multiple operations.

 Client Message
 ++++++++++++++

-To request the current state of the batch:
+To request the current state of the mass:

 .. code-block:: javascript